hamzaaitbrik/RedditDMBot/README.md

 Feel free to contribute to this project or suggest more features to add.
-You can reach me on Discord: OzymandiasTheGreat#3112
+You can reach me on Discord @ozymandiasthegreat.
 # Notice
 V4.0 is under development.

 # Updates
-IMPORTANT: The script ```fillUsernames.csv.py``` is currently not working due to Reddit commercializing their API and charging to use it.
-You can fill ```/db/usernames.csv``` yourself while I develop a solution.<br/>
-NOTE: 18/05/2023's version is the newest version that is proven to work.
-The only inconvenience is that the bot gets stopped after sending a dozen messages, to counter this I added an amount of time to wait between messages that you can change in config file, feel free to shoot me a DM on Discord with possible solutions and I'll implement them. <br/>
+This software is tested on 14th of January, 2024.
+It is working..<br/>

 # In progress
 1 - Add an option to use a proxy with the bot.
 Estimated to be up and running by the 15th of June 2023<br/>